 - Buy a paper ticket at a ticket vending machine.

 - Stamp the ticket at a separate time-and-date machine to validate it for use on the next arriving light rail train.

-Moreover, new light rail customers often thought that purchasing a ticket was enough to ride light rail.
-Only when one of the fare-enforcement officers who randomly ride the honor-system service appeared and asked for a validated ticket did newcomers realize their error.
+Customers reported that using two mechanical machines—and sometimes waiting in line to do so—forced them to miss their train.
+Moreover, new customers often thought that purchasing a ticket was enough to ride light rail.
+Only when a fare-enforcement officer appeared and asked for a validated ticket did newcomers realize their error.

 Accelerating the All-in-One App

 I convened a cross-agency task force, with team members from communications, fare enforcement, finance, government relations, graphic design, information technology, light rail service delivery, marketing, planning, and user experience design.
 Since the app already offered digital tickets for bus and train service, we focused on adding the same functionality for light rail to meet the following three goals:

 - Strengthen customer confidence by removing concerns about hand-to-hand or shared surface contact, and eliminating anxiety about ticket validation.

 - Improve equity across three demographically and geographically diverse light rail systems, and among light rail, bus, and train riders.

 - Enhance fare payment in compliance with established policies for a turnstile-free honor system, Title VI inclusion, and ADA accessibility.